 In the Atheros Client Utility, access the Advanced tab by clicking New or Modify on the Profile Management tab, then clicking the Advanced tab in Profile Management.
-Edit the Advanced tab of Profile Management to configure the profile.
-Also edit the General and Security tabs.
+Edit the fields in the Advanced tab of Profile Management to configure the profile.

-Selects the transmit power level for 80211b/g or 802.11a in mW.
-Actual transmit power may be limited by regulatory domain or hardware limitations.
-Power Save Mode Maximum mode causes the access point to buffer incoming messages for the wireless adapter.
-The adapter up periodically polls the access point to see if any messages are waiting.
+Selects the transmit power level in mW.
+Actual transmit power may be limited by hardware.
+Power Save Mode Specify: Maximum mode causes the access point to buffer incoming messages for the wireless adapter.
+The adapter periodically polls the access point to see if any messages are waiting.
 Normal uses maximum when retrieving a large number of packets, then switches back to power save mode after retrieving the packets.
 Off turns power saving off, thus powering up the wireless adapter continuously for a short message response time.
-Network Type Specifies the network as either infrastructure (access point mode) or ad hoc .
+Network Type Specifies the network as either infrastructure or ad hoc.
 Specifies the preamble setting in 802.11b.
-The default setting is Short & Long (AP mode), which allows both short and long headers in the 802.11b frames.
+The default setting is Short & Long (access point mode), which allows both short and long headers in the 802.11b frames.
 The adapter can only use short radio headers if the access point supports and uses them.
 Set to Long Only to override allowing short frames.
-Wireless Mode Specifies 5GHz 54 Mbps, 2.4 GHz 54 Mbps, 2.4 GHz 11 Mbps, or Super A/G operation in an access point network.
-The wireless adapter must match the wireless mode of the access point it associates to. when Starting an Specifies 5GHz 54 Mbps, 5GHz 108 Mbps, or 2.4 GHz 54/11 Mbps to start an ad hoc network if no matching network name is found after scanning all available modes.
-This mode also allows selection of the channel the wireless adapter uses.
-The channels available depend on the regulatory domain.
-If the adapter finds no other ad hoc adapters, this selection specifies the which channel with the adapter starts the ad hoc network with.
-The wireless adapter must match the wireless mode and channel of the clients it associates to.
-Select the mode the wireless adapter uses to authenticate to an AP: Authentication Mode Auto causes the adapter to attempt authentication using shared, but switches it to open authentication if shared fails.
+Authentication Mode Select the mode the wireless adapter uses to authenticate to an AP: Auto causes the adapter to attempt authentication using shared, but switches it to open authentication if shared fails.
 Open enables an adapter to attempt authentication regardless of its WEP settings.
 It will only associate with the access point if the WEP keys on both the adapter and the access point match.
 Shared only allows the adapter to associate with access points that have the same WEP key.